Esoterical/voron_canbus/mainboard_flashing.md

 Then go into the klipper configuration menu by running:
 `make menuconfig`

-Again, if your mainboard is already in [commmon_hardware](./common_hardware) then you can copy the Klipper settings from there.
+Again, if your mainboard is already in [Common Mainboard Hardware](./mainboard_flashing/common_hardware) then you can copy the Klipper settings from there.

 Otherwise, you want the Processor and Clock Reference to be set as per whatever board you are running.
 Set Communication interface to 'USB to CAN bus bridge' then set the CAN Bus interface to use the pins that are specific to your mainboard.
 Also set the CAN bus speed to the same as the speed in your can0 file.
 In this guide it is set to 1000000.